apache/iotdb/example/session/src/main/java/org/apache/iotdb/README.md

 ---- query_experiment.sh [make sure updated the Query jar path]
 ```

-And then you can run `run-BallSpeed-exp.sh` to perform experiments on BallSpeed dataset.
+And then you can run `run-BallSpeed-exp.sh` to perform the BallSpeed experiment.

 The results are in:
 ```